Generating sets of Reidemeister moves of oriented singular links and quandles: Oriented singquandles over groups

-\begin{example} Let $X=G$ be a group, and take the $n$-fold conjugation quandle from Definition \ref{Qdle} with $n=1$ such that $x*y=y^{-1}xy$.
+\begin{example} Let $X=G$ be a non-abelian multiplicative group with the quandle operation $x*y=y^{-1}xy$.
 Then a direct computation gives the fact that $(X, *, R_1, R_2)$ is a singquandle if and only if $R_1$ and $R_2$ satisfy the following equations:

 A straightforward computation gives the following solutions, for all $x, y \in G$. \begin{enumerate} \item $R_1(x,y)=x$ and $R_2(x, y)=y$. \item $R_1(x,y)=xyxy^{-1}x^{-1}$ and $R_2(x, y)=xyx^{-1}$. \item $R_1(x,y)=y^{-1}xy$ and $R_2(x, y)=y^{-1}x^{-1}yxy$. \item $R_1(x,y)=xy^{-1}x^{-1}yx,$ and $R_2(x, y)=x^{-1}y^{-1}xy^2$. \item $R_1(x,y)=y(x^{-1}y)^n$ and $R_2(x, y)=(y^{-1}x)^{n+1}y$, where $n \geq 1$.